Hi, wanted to tell you about one of our courses at ElectricCampfire.com

 There are tons of ways to get this ‘in-the-know’ connection.
 You and your bandmates might have checked out the same records and from that you might use the same devices as a starting point.
 You might know common language.
 You may have years of experience playing together.
 There are many ways.

-In the course, I show you how to do that with the power and clarity of your lines.
+In the course I’ve made, I show you how to do that with the power and clarity of your playing.

 The kind of clarity that makes it easy to get that musical connection.